ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 The ``setup.py`` File
 ---------------------

-For a long time, the ``setup.py`` has been the usual way of building and distributing Python libraries.
-As opposite to the static ``pyproject.toml`` file, ``setup.py`` is Python script.
+For a long time, the ``setup.py`` file was generally used to build and distribute Python libraries.
+Unlike a static ``pyproject.toml`` file, the ``setup.py`` file is a Python script.
 This means that Python code is interpreted when building the library.
-This allows to customize the building process but also may introduced security issues.
+This approach supports customizing the build process but can also introduce security issues.

 .. warning::